traderjoe-xyz/joe-docs/versioned_docs/version-V2.2/guides/swap-tokens.md

 ## Introduction

-Token swaps can be executed through the `LBRrouter` contract.
+Token swaps can be executed through the `LBRouter` contract.
 This contract will abstract some of the complexity of the swap, perform safety checks and will revert if certain conditions were to not be met.
 The `LBRouter` in V2.2 is able to perform swaps through `LBPair` V2.2, V2.1, V2.0 and pair contracts from V1.

 The rest of the document describes: